What is an OP Student Trip Leader?

-An Outdoor Recreation Program volunteer trip leader is a student passionate about the outdoors who is willing to spend his/her time and energy helping other students engage in various outdoor experiences.
+An Outdoor Programs volunteer trip leader is a student passionate about the outdoors who is willing to spend his/her time and energy helping other students engage in various outdoor experiences.
 Student trip leaders enjoy working with others and are competent in one or more outdoor activities.
-ORP trip leaders receive satisfaction from sharing their knowledge, developing lasting friendships, providing adventure, education, and discovery to the University community through positive outdoor experiences.
+OP trip leaders receive satisfaction from sharing their knowledge, developing lasting friendships, providing adventure, education, and discovery to the University community through positive outdoor experiences.

 Student Trip Leader Responsibilities